- County Departments

 In Monroe County, Ocean Reef, Key Largo Anglers Club, and Card Sound Road residents and visitors could be affected in the unlikely event of an accident at the Turkey Point Nuclear Power Plant, owned and operated by Florida Light & Power (FPL).
 This is Area 10 in the Emergency Planning Zone.

 Monroe County Emergency Management is authorized for IPAWS (Integrated Public Alert & Warning System) which allows for geographically targeted notifications via Everbridge.
-The Emergency Alert System (EAS) sends a short text message to television and audio message to radio and the Wireless Emergency Alert (WEA) system pushes the message to landline and cell phones in the area.
+The Emergency Alert System (EAS) sends a short text message to television and audio message to radio and the Wireless Emergency Alert (WEA) system pushes the message to landlines and cell phones in the area.
 In the event of an incident at Turkey Point, everyone in the 10-mile EPZ zone will receive emergency protective actions on their cell phones.
+Non-Weather Emergency Messages will be broadcast on NOAA weather radios.
+In addition, a siren adjacent to Alabama Jacks Restaurant alerting the public of an emergency at Turkey Point Nuclear Power Plant, public safety officials in the Monroe County 10-mile EPZ will make announcements via loudspeakers informing residents and visitors to tune into local media for information.

 Zones and Areas